societal-lex/Eagle/Deployment/Readme.md

   2. Knowledge Platform
   3. Data Pipeline

 Eagle deployment uses the Knowledge Platform and Data Pipeline as-is, where as the core uses a different set of application deployments all together called as Eagle Core.
+This is required along with the nginx and Keycloak deployment of Sunbird core.

 ### Prerequisites
   1. Operating System - Linux based: Preferably [Ubuntu](https://ubuntu.com/)